-Did you know you can directly impact the success of your dental implants?
+You can directly impact the success of your dental implants!

-The foods you eat, the dental care products you use, and how you care for your surrounding teeth and gums are just some of the factors that can affect your implants.
-Explore our guide and learn how to take care of your dental implants after placement and well into the future.
+How you care for your smile, including the foods you eat and the care products you use, can affect your new dental implant.
+Explore our guide to learn how to care for your dental implants after placement and well into the future.

-- Avoid eating any hard foods that could injure your surgical site.
-We recommend sticking with soft or pureed foods and clear liquids for the first few days.
+- Avoid eating hard foods that could injure the surgical site.
+For the first few days, we encourage our patients to stick with soft or pureed foods and clear liquids.

-- Don’t use a straw, spit, or do anything else that puts pressure on the implant site.
-Doing so could prevent the area from fully healing.
+- Don’t use a straw, spit, or do anything that can irritate the surgical site.
+Actions such as these can prevent the area from properly healing.

-- Rinse with salt water two to three times a day to clean the surgical area and reduce inflammation.
-Remember to let the water flow out the corner of your mouth instead of spitting it out.
+- Rinse with salt water multiple times a day to clean the surgical area and reduce inflammation.
+You can avoid spitting by letting the water gently flow out the corner of your mouth.

 - Refrain from smoking or excessive alcohol consumption.
-Both can reduce blood flow and impede the healing process.
+These actions can impede the healing process by reducing blood flow.

 Long-term Dental Implant Care

-Once the initial healing process is complete, follow these guidelines to make sure your dental implants remain healthy and attractive for years to come.
+After the initial healing process is over, follow these guidelines to ensure that your dental implants remain healthy and attractive for years to come.

-The health of your gums is vital to the long-term success of your dental implants.
-Although your implants won’t decay or become infected like natural teeth, any infection in your gums can put them in jeopardy.
+The health of your gums is integral to the long-term success of your dental implants.
+While your implants won’t decay or become infected like your natural teeth, any infection to your gums can put them in jeopardy.

-Infected tissues around the dental implant can lead to peri-implantitis, a condition that causes bone loss.
-This can loosen the post and ultimately lead to implant failure.
+Infected gums can lead to peri-implantitis, a condition that causes bone loss.
+This can loosen the implant and ultimately lead to implant failure.

-This is why consistent oral care — brushing twice a day for two minutes at a time and flossing once a day — is essential for long-term dental implant success.
-We also recommend rinsing with mouthwash at the end of your oral care routine to remove any leftover debris or germs.
+You can defend your new smile by brushing twice a day for two minutes at a time and flossing after meals.
+We also advise our patients to rinse with mouthwash at the end of your oral care routine to extinguish any remaining debris or germs.

 Choose the Best Dental Care Products